Graded Lawson-Stone Duality: Basic Definitions

 The \emph{natural partial order} $\leq$ on $S$ is defined by $s\leq t$ ($s,t \in S$) if $s=tu$ for some $u \in E(S)$.
 Equivalently, $s\leq t$ if $s=ut$ for some $u \in E(S)$.
 In particular, if $u,v \in E(S)$, then $u \leq v$ amounts to $u=uv=vu$.
 Also if $s \leq t$ for some $s,t \in S$, then $s^{-1} \leq t^{-1}$, and $rs \leq rt$, $sr \leq tr$ for all $r \in S$.
 See~\cite[\S 5.2]{Howie} for more details.

-It is well-known that $E(S)$ forms a lower semilattice (i.e., a partially ordered set where every pair of elements has a meet), with $e \land f = ef$ for all $e,f \in E(S)$.
+It is well-known that $E(S)$ forms a lower semilattice (i.e., a partially ordered set where every pair of elements has a meet), relative to the restriction of $\leq$ to $E(S)$, with $e \land f = ef$ for all $e,f \in E(S)$.
 If each pair of elements in $S$ has a meet, relative to $\leq$, then $S$ is called an \emph{inverse $\land$-semigroup}.